angular/angular/aio/content/guide/dependency-injection-in-action.md

 ### 'InjectionToken' objects

-Dependency objects can be simple values like dates, numbers and strings, or shapeless objects like arrays and functions.
+Dependency objects can be simple values like dates, numbers, and strings, or shapeless objects like arrays and functions.

 Such objects don't have application interfaces and therefore aren't well represented by a class.
 They're better represented by a token that is both unique and symbolic, a JavaScript object that has a friendly name but won't conflict with another token that happens to have the same name.